MrTuxracer/mrtuxracer.github.io/_pages/services.md

 sitemap: false
 ---
 ### Professional Services
-I do have 10+ years of professional IT security background working for different companies from industry (freight-based), to mostly Germany-based consultation companies and online gaming.
+I do have 10+ years of professional IT security background working for different companies from industry, to mostly Germany-based consultation companies and online gaming.
 I've worked in almost all IT security areas including network engineering, security consultation, penetration testing, security engineering and security compliance (PCI DSS).
 I do have foreign experience working several months in China.